JereKuusela/valheim-upgrade_world/README.md

 - `time_set [seconds]`: Sets the world time and updates object timestamps.
 - `time_set_day [days]`: Sets the world time and updates object timestamps.
 - `upgrade [operation] [...args]`: Short-hand for using common operations (mainly to add new content).
 - `vegetation_add [id1,id2,...] [...args]`: Adds vegetation to generated areas.
-If ids are not given, adds every vegetation. `chance` directly scales the min and max amounts (bigger values work too).
+If ids are not given, adds every vegetation.
+- `vegetation_remove [id1,id2,...] [...args]`: Removes vegetation from generated areas.
+If ids are not given, removes every vegetation.
 - `vegetation_reset [id1,id2,...] [...args]`: Removes and adds vegetation to generated areas.
-If ids are not given, resets every vegetation. `chance` determines how many of the vegetation are removed and directly scales the min and max amounts.
+If ids are not given, resets every vegetation.
 - `verbose`: Toggles the verbose mode which prints more information when enabled.
 Can also be toggled from the config.
 - `world_clean`: Combines all `clean_*` commands to fully clean the world.
 - `world_gen [legacy/hh/mistlands] [start]`: Sets the world generation version.